hmcts/civil-ccd-migration-tool/README.md

 - `idam.s2s-auth.totp_secret`
 - `migration.idam.password`

-can all be found in the fpl-case-service vault.
+can all be found in the relevant vault.

 Note that the parameters given are using AAT environment as an example.